Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

     return expr
 {{< /highlight>}}
 {{< /codeblock>}}
-By turning the process of infix parsing into a while loop, we can now return to the previous context once the current one is terminated.
+By turning the process of parsing an infix into a while loop, we can now return to the previous context once the current one is terminated.

 <blockquote>
 Note: We will always be able to parse since we can always fallback onto the initial